 It contains 25% Shea Butter which is wonderful for ultra-dry skin.
 But not mine!
 This is why you have to try all these products for yourself.

 The Age Perfect Day cream by L’Oréal says it lifts sag, removes age spots and hydrates.
 I probably didn’t use it long enough, but nothing happened, per se, and it certainly didn’t do anything for the age spots.

 It does hydrate, but not for long enough.
 Again, this is another product that will have a longer lasting effect on medium dry skin.

 My #1 choice is Ella Baché’s Eternal Very Rich Reconstructing Cream.
 I felt my skin plumping, and the hydration effect lasted all day!
 This product is very rich in texture.
-It is also the most economical because you use so little.
+It is an expensive cream, but is also the most economical because you use so little.